-Beginning January 1, 2020, the California Air Resources Board’s (CARB) Truck and Bus Regulation will be enforced through a new automatic process.
-Senate Bill 1, the Road Repair and Accountability Act of 2017 (SB 1), was signed into law on April 28, 2017.
-This bill states that the California Department of Motor Vehicles (DMV) must check that vehicles are compliant with, or exempt from, CARB’s Truck and Bus Regulation.
+As of January 1, 2020, the California Air Resources Board’s (CARB) Truck and Bus Regulation (Regulation) will be enforced through a new automatic process.
+Legislation passed in 2017, requires that the California Department of Motor Vehicles (DMV) check that vehicles are compliant with, or exempt from, the Regulation.
+If a vehicle is not compliant with the rule, DMV can no longer register that vehicle.
 The new DMV compliance verification process will better enforce the regulation and level the playing field for businesses throughout California.

 If a vehicle is not compliant with the rule, DMV will no longer register that vehicle, starting January 1, 2020.